 A second more conceptual issue is that behavioral isolation is not a trait that species have that contributes to their survival.
 Rather, behavioral isolation, or reproductive isolation in general, is a necessary condition for the occurrence of speciation in the first place.

 Notice that in our hypothetical example, behavioral isolation occurs before speciation.
+Speciation is a consequence of behavioral isolation, not a cause.
 So behavioral isolation is not a trait or tendency that a species develops but is a precursor to the formation of different species.
-In this sense, behavioral isolation is not a beneficial trait of the species but is required for their existence in the first place.
-Other mechanisms of reproductive isolation such as geographical isolation or temporal isolation can also lead to the formation of new species.
+In this sense, behavioral isolation is not a beneficial trait of the species but is a process required for the existence of that species in the first place.
+Other mechanisms of reproductive isolation such as geographical isolation, mechanical isolation or temporal isolation can also lead to the formation of new species by separating populations of organisms and reducing their potential gene pool.
+Over time, these isolated groups will develop a distinct genetic profile and will be unable to mate with members of the population they originally diverged from.
+The main point is that these mechanisms of reproductive isolation act before the formation of a new species and continue to act as the species develops.
+Without some form or reproductive isolation, species would not divide into distinct genetic mating pools.

 So in summation, behavioral isolation refers to the different behaviors of organisms that serve to reproductively isolate them from other species.
+Behavioral isolation works to limit the potential mating pool of specimens to those that can perform the requisite behaviors.
+By doing so, behavioral isolation contributes to the viability of offspring by ensuring that two parents will be of the same species.
 Behavioral isolation is an important biological concept because it in part explains why populations of organisms develop into separate species in the first place.
 Without the mechanisms of behavioral isolation and other mechanisms of reproductive isolation, evolution could not happen in the first place, and so the concept of behavioral isolation helps form the backbone of modern evolutionary theory.